elvisburrniku/Clientlly-Webpage/replit.md

-✓ Updated button styling with black background for optimal contrast on yellow ✓ Fixed button navigation to redirect correctly to trial and subscribe pages ✓ Updated "Buy Now" button to navigate to top of subscribe page with scroll to top functionality
+✓ Updated button styling with black background for optimal contrast on yellow ✓ Fixed button navigation to redirect correctly to trial and subscribe pages ✓ Updated "Buy Now" button to navigate to top of subscribe page with scroll to top functionality ✓ Reduced yellow background section height for more proportional design

 ✓ COMPLETED trust indicators enhancement with bold styling, animations, and dedicated pages (July 27, 2025) ✓ Made all trust indicators (Free setup & migration, Cancel anytime, 24/7 expert support, Bank-level security) bold with gradient animations